And now for the Environmental Benefits of Rainwater Harvesting...

-You’ve heard that rainwater harvesting is a great way to increase the sustainability quotient in your eco-friendly garden, but if you’re like most of us, you don’t know exactly why.
+You've heard rainwater harvesting is good for the environment, but if you're like most of us, you don't know exactly why.

-Here are a few quick points followed by some key details for why rainwater harvesting is so absolutely vital for a thriving local ecology.
+Here are a few quick points followed by some key details for why rainwater harvesting is absolutely vital for making your local ecology thrive.

 Did you know that rainwater harvesting is a great way to: